python-gitlab/python-gitlab/CONTRIBUTING.rst

    # run unit tests in one python environment only (useful for quick testing during development):
    tox -e py311

+   # run unit and smoke tests in one python environment only
+   tox -e py312,smoke

    # build the documentation - the result will be generated in build/sphinx/html/:
    tox -e docs